 Investments and investment activities are reported at estimated fair value.
 Purchases and sales of securities are recorded as of the settlement date.
 The fair value of publicly traded securities is based upon quoted market prices.
 The fair value of registered mutual funds is based on published net asset values (NAV).
 The estimated fair value of investments without traditional markets (i.e., hedge funds, private equity, inflation hedging assets and non-marketable real assets) is based on estimated NAV, as provided by fund managers and reviewed by management, as a practical expedient to estimate fair value.
-Because hedge funds, private equity, inflation hedging assets are not readily marketable, their estimated values are subject to uncertainty and, therefore, could differ materially from the value that would have been used had a ready market for such investments existed.
-At June 30, 2019 and 2018, the Foundation had no plans or intentions to sell investments at amounts different from NAV.
+Because hedge funds, private equity, inflation hedging assets are not readily marketable, their estimated values are subject to uncertainty and, therefore, could differ materially from the value that would have been used had a ready market for such investments at amounts different from NAV.